rohan-deshpande/trux/README.md

 You will see the change reflected in `MyComponent`

-## Branching
+## Extending

-The power of Trux lies in its use of [prototypal inheritance](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Introduction_to_Object-Oriented_JavaScript) which means that you can branch `Trux.Model` or `Trux.Collection` to create custom models or collections that have custom methods while still maintaining access to the methods and properties of the base classes.
-Of course you can then branch your own custom classes into new ones as well.
+The power of Trux lies in its use of [prototypal inheritance](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Introduction_to_Object-Oriented_JavaScript) which means that you can extend `Trux.Model` or `Trux.Collection` to create sub classes that have custom methods while still maintaining access to the methods and properties of their parent classes.
+Of course you can then extend your own custom classes into new ones as well.

 Let's look at a simple way to do this.